Tanainan/statcheck/R/TC_checkRMSEA_explanation.md

       txt <- x[i]
 ```

-Then I changed the function to be able to retrieve Chi2, df, RMSEA, N, etc. from the pdf article.
+Then I changed the function to be able to get Chi2, df, RMSEA, N, etc. from the pdf article.

 \*\*\* Note that string extraction is not case sensitive